CERAWEEK-Energy conference kicks off as Ukraine conflict leaves oil market in turmoil

 Who buys Russia's oil and gas?https://tmsnrt.rs/3Cgx0Mg

-(Reporting By David Gaffen; Additional reporting by Liz Hampton; Editing by Kenneth Maxwell and Toby Chopra)
+(Reporting By David Gaffen; Additional reporting by Liz Hampton and Sabrina Valle; Editing by Kenneth Maxwell, Toby Chopra and Marguerita Choy)

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))